Uncounted4364/AWS-ETL/README.md

  To make the solution more efficient and offer a better service to customers at the same time, We wish we could have the following in the dataset;
 - refunds cancellation
 - other payment options (voucher, cryptocurrencies, cheques).

+# Client requirements for Sprint 2 - Move To Cloud (AWS & Lambda)
+Setup AWS Lambda that will deploy and run without being plugged into the data flow We'll be using CloudFormation (after session on Thursday) Hook lambda up to S3 and Redshift

+Weve been able to;
+- Setup AWS Lambda that will deploy and run without being plugged into the data flow.
+- Connect Lambda up to S3.
+- Created bash scripts to run Yaml files for Cloudformation